zeke-02/tinfoil-node/README.md

 - `loadVerifier()` boots the verifier with state management and returns an enhanced client.
 - `client.subscribe(callback)` subscribes to real-time verification state updates.
-- `client.runVerification({ repo?, enclaveHost?, digest?, onUpdate? })` orchestrates the full flow and returns a structured result with step statuses and a comparison outcome.
-Both `repo` and `enclaveHost` default to values from `TINFOIL_CONFIG`.
+- `client.runVerification({ configRepo?, serverURL?, releaseDigest?, onUpdate? })` orchestrates the full flow and returns a structured result with step statuses and a comparison outcome.
+Both `configRepo` and `serverURL` default to values from `TINFOIL_CONFIG`.

 ### End-to-end orchestration